pauliechao/pseudo4D-analysis-guide/README.md

 ## About

 While the analysis was done in Matlab, [Jupyter notebooks](https://jupyter.org/) are an excellent format to share equations, computational output, visualizations, and other multimedia resources, along with explanatory text in a single document.
-Furthermore, it is very convenient to share and read the notebook in Github.
+Furthermore, it is very convenient to share and view the notebook in Github.
 As such, all codes are set up in [Matlab-Jupyter](https://am111.readthedocs.io/en/latest/jmatlab_install.html) in an effort to create a clear and understandable workflow.

 The data can be accessed online through XX